Steel Prices

 Written by Josh Spoores

-Nucor’s Consumer Spot Price (CSP), a legitimate mill offer price, is a potential disruptor to North American steel sheet commercial and procurement strategies.
+Nucor’s consumer spot price (CSP), a legitimate mill offer price, is a potential disruptor to North American steel sheet commercial and procurement strategies.
 We will dive into the details of what we think the CSP is and why we believe it is a potential disruption to how the North American sheet market operates.
-Further, as steel buyers diversify their procurement strategy to embrace more spot transactions, including Nucor’s CSP, it will be more imperative then ever for companies to successfully navigate this market data.
-This is where CRU shines as an independent third party whose US Midwest price assessment and market analysis cuts through the noise and distills a balanced view of actual transaction in the wider market.
+Further, as steel buyers diversify their procurement strategy to embrace more spot transactions, including Nucor’s CSP, it will be more imperative than ever for companies to successfully navigate this market data.
+This is where CRU shines as an independent third party whose US Midwest price assessment and market analysis cuts through the noise and distills a balanced view of actual transactions in the wider market.

 What is Nucor’s CSP?

-On April 4, Nucor introduced their CSP.
-Every Monday at 10 AM ET, Nucor will announce their spot price for the upcoming week.
+On April 4, Nucor introduced its CSP: Every Monday at 10 a.m.
+ET, Nucor will announce its spot price for the upcoming week.
 The CSP is a weekly mill offer price for HR coil, where Nucor offers lead times of 3–5 weeks.

-Based on our research, in combination with what Nucor has communicated across various outlets, the CSP is designed to counter the excessive amount of price volatility seen in US Midwest HR coil prices over the recent years.
+Based on our research, in combination with what Nucor has communicated across various outlets, the CSP is designed to counter the excessive amount of price volatility seen in US Midwest HR coil prices in recent years.

-Nucor’s goal – as stated in their initial announcement, multiple interviews, and on their earnings call – can be paraphrased as follows:
+Nucor’s goal – as stated in its initial announcement, multiple interviews, and on its earnings call – can be paraphrased as follows:

 Simply put, the goal is to provide a timely, reliable, predictable, and relevant price on our spot HR coil product.
 To do this, we will provide a weekly, market-relevant real-time price for buyers on a consistent and shorter lead time window.

-Our goal is supporting our customers who have been asking us to shrink the excessive price volatility and allow them to better plan for the market with prices that allow for our customers and Nucor to be successful.
+Our goal is to support our customers who have been asking us to shrink excessive price volatility and allow them to better plan for the market with prices that allow for our customers and Nucor to be successful.

 How does the CSP compare to CRU’s sheet price indices?